Bone problems and myeloma

 Radiotherapy can also be used when myeloma in the spine is causing pressure on the spinal cord.
 This is called spinal cord compression.

-In advanced myeloma, radiotherapy can be given to reduce symptoms and control the myeloma for some time.
+In advanced myeloma, radiotherapy can be given to reduce symptoms and help control the myeloma.

 Side effects are usually mild, but this depends on the area being treated.

-Tiredness is a common side effect.
+Tiredness (fatigue) is a common side effect.
 If treatment is given close to the tummy or bowel, other side effects can include feeling sick or diarrhoea.
-They usually gradually improve a few weeks after treatment finishes.
+Side effects usually gradually improve a few weeks after treatment finishes.

 Surgery

-Some people need to repair bones that have been damaged or weakened by myeloma.
+Some people need surgery to repair bones that have been damaged or weakened by myeloma.

-Surgery can also be used to treat compression fractures of the spine.
+Surgery may sometimes be used to treat compression fractures of the spine.
 Your doctor or specialist nurse will explain if this is suitable for you.
 They usually try other ways of controlling your pain first.

 Possible operations include the following: